 Outside, boys tend to water the plants; girls tend to leave small brown patches on the grass lawn.
 Inside, they are a clean animal.

 There is little difference in personality between the sexes when it comes to being a good pet.
-Some say boys are more dependent on owners, follow you around more and are softer in character and the girls are more alert.
+Some say boys are softer and sweeter in character and more dependent on owners, whereas the girls are more independent, alert and active.
+We can confirm that whatever sex you end up with, you won't be disappointed.

 Whippets come in all colours – either solid (black, white, blue, red, fawn) or broken with white (parti coloured) and with or without brindle.
 The colour range and markings means that there is a huge variety, but you can rest assured that the character of each and every whippet is the same.

-It is recommended that you use a soft collar that is broad in the middle – either with a check action or martingale style.
+It is recommended that you use a soft collar that is broad in the middle and narrows to the side – either with a check action or martingale style.
 Whippets have long, narrow heads, and they can easily reverse and slip out of a normal collar.
 Check out our links for Sighthound collars and matching leads.

 The Whippet is not a breed that requires lots of exercise or a huge backyard to run in.
 They will fit in with whatever exercise you are able to offer.
 Your whippet will happily run with you if you are training to be a triathlete or will also be happy to just take a short stroll each evening.